 Before you start booking international travel, it’s important to put a plan in place to maintain your health while you’re out of the country.

 Up-to-date vaccines are always a good idea, but are particularly important when you’re expecting.
-Prolonged sedentary periods can also be detrimental for expectant mothers, so whether you’re in a car, plane or train, be sure you’re able to stop or get up and walk around regularly to maintain blood circulation.
+Prolonged sitting can be harmful for pregnant women, so make sure you can stop or walk around regularly to keep your blood flowing.
 Some physicians may recommend compression stockings for air travel, which increase blood flow, so that is an option to consider.

 Trip cancellation insurance is also a good idea, as it may offer protection for pregnancy-related changes to your travel plans, such as a diagnosis of gestational diabetes or preeclampsia.
 These are serious conditions and should be documented by your healthcare team.
-The inability to travel due to these complications, assuming they first appear after you’ve booked your trip and purchased your travel insurance, will typically be a covered reason to cancel your trip under your cancellation benefits.
-Unfortunately standard morning sickness is not typically a covered reason for a cancellation insurance claim.
+If you can’t travel due to these complications, assuming they first appeared after you booked travel insurance, your trip will typically be cancelled.
+Unfortunately, standard morning sickness is not typically a covered reason for a cancellation insurance claim.

-If you booked your trip before you became pregnant, travel insurance with trip cancellation benefits
+If you booked your trip and purchase your insurance before you became pregnant, travel insurance with trip cancellation benefits

-may cover the cancellation costs, provided the departure or return date falls within eight weeks before the expected delivery date or a physician recommends against travel.
+may cover the cancellation costs.
+In this instance, the departure or return date must fall within eight weeks before the expected due date or your doctor advises against travel.
 Complications from pregnancy, including premature delivery before you travel

-are also covered reasons for cancelling your trip in travel insurance plans offered by Allianz Global Assistance through this site which include Trip Cancellation benefits.
+are also covered reasons for cancelling your trip.
+Travel insurance plans that include Trip Cancellation benefits, are offered by Allianz Global Assistance through this site.

 Travel insurance doesn’t cover everything, so knowing your policy’s terms, conditions, limitations and exclusions will help you to better understand the included coverage.
-A 10-day “free-look” guarantee is offered with every travel insurance policy administered by Allianz Global Assistance, and comes with valuable 24/7 assistance services from anywhere in the world.
+Every travel insurance policy administered by Allianz Global Assistance comes with a 10-day “free-look” guarantee and valuable 24/7 assistance services from anywhere in the world.

-Buy medical and trip cancellation travel insurance now, or learn more in Travel Insurance 101.
+Buy emergency medical and trip cancellation travel insurance now, or learn more about travel insurance under Travel Insurance 101.